Cover image “The Second Holy Temple in Jerusalem” by Alex Levin. Web: www.artlevin.com

-In the previous post we looked at Caligula’s reception of Philo’s Jewish Embassy in Rome.
+In the previous post, we looked at Caligula’s reception of Philo’s Jewish Embassy in Rome.
 The meeting, documented by a Jewish grammarian, is invaluable as it provides one of the few non-Roman perspectives on the emperor Caligula, elsewhere portrayed as mad, bad, and dangerous-to-know.

 Today’s post looks at another run-in between Caligula and the Jews under the Roman Empire.
-Specifically, it deals with Caligula’s attempt to erect a statue of himself in the Temple of Jerusalem, thus desecrating the symbolic center of the Jewish Diaspora.
+Specifically, it deals with Caligula’s attempt to erect a statue of himself in the Temple of Jerusalem, thus desecrating the symbolic centre of the Jewish Diaspora.

 The Temple of Jerusalem, and within it the Holiest of Holies, lay at the symbolic heart of Judaism.
 It provided a focal point for the Jews, both at home in Judea and dispersed across the Jewish Diaspora.
 And it would continue to do so: physically until the Temple’s destruction in 70 CE – spiritually, we could argue, into the present age

-Julius Caesar and Augustus, Caligula’s predecessors, had respected the Jews’ autonomy, allowing them to continue worshiping as long as they made token sacrifices to the emperor.
+Julius Caesar and Augustus, Caligula’s predecessors, had respected the Jews’ autonomy, allowing them to continue worshipping as long as they made token sacrifices to the emperor.
 Tiberius strayed from this permissive path, but not as much as Caligula, who seems to have taken the Jews’ refusal to recognise him as a god both personally and with ire

 Jewish participation in the Imperial Cult